 Entrepreneur for income tax purposes

 Your business's profit is part of your 'income from wages and property' (box 1).
 You use the box 1 rate (in Dutch) to calculate the tax amount.
 This amount decreases if you are eligible for tax credits (heffingskortingen, in Dutch).

-Health care insurance premium
+Healthcare insurance premium

-File your return
+File your income tax return